 Professorial Chairs:

-The professors will lead ACHA’s transformative research, education, and training efforts, to drive forward our mission to address key local priorities in healthy ageing research.
+The professors lead ACHA’s transformative research, education, and training efforts, to drive forward our mission to address key local priorities in healthy ageing research.

 Professor Adam Gordon, MBE